ppkantorski/Mod-Alchemist/Mod Alchemist/pchtxts/readme.md

-- Format for adding pchtxt's to this folder is as follows.
+- Format for adding pchtxt's to this folder is as follows:

     - `/{TITLE_NAME} - {MOD_NAME}/{VERSION}.pchtxt`